July 11, 2025

 Whether you retrofit your existing meters or install smart ones, compliance with BACS doesn’t have to be difficult.
 The key is choosing technologies that support reliable, efficient data collection and integration.
 We at ACRIOS offer both expertise and hardware to help you meet these requirements smoothly and cost-effectively.
 Let us guide you through it.

-BACS requires continuous energy monitoring, long-term consumption analysis, detection of inef-ficiencies, and automated or remote control of heating and cooling systems.
+BACS requires continuous energy monitoring, detection of inefficiencies, long‑term consumption analysis and automated or remote control of heating and cooling systems.

-To comply with BACS, buildings need central monitoring systems, smart meters, sensors, and control units.
-Communication typically uses protocols such as wM-Bus, M-Bus, Modbus, or other compatible options.
+Typical BACS setups include central monitoring systems, smart meters, sensors, converters and communication protocols such as M‑Bus, wM‑Bus, Modbus or other compatible technologies.

-Yes, in many cases.
-If your meters support standard outputs (like M-Bus or pulse), they can be retrofitted using converters to enable remote reading without full replacement.
+Yes.
+If your meters support standard outputs such as M‑Bus, wM‑Bus, Modbus or pulse, they can be retrofitted using converters and integrated into a centralised system without replacement.

 Blog